 The PowerShell downloads a payload from a remote server that start of the Prometei botnet execution launching the main bot module (Zsvc.exe) which prepares the ground” for the other modules:

 The bot supports a broad range of commands, experts also observed a module called “Microsoft Exchange Defender” that masquerades as a legitimate Microsoft product, which is used to remove other competing web shells.

-Due to the modular structure, the malware will continue to evolve, threat actors behind the botnet will implement new features to improve evasion capabilities and allow to infect the large number of devices as possible.
+Due to the modular structure, the malware will continue to evolve, and threat actors behind the botnet will implement new features to improve evasion capabilities and allow to infect a large number of devices as possible.